Medical & Surgical

 And we have a fully-functional surgical suite that allows us to perform surgical procedures on a convenient out-patient basis, with no wait.

-Doctors and / or staff speak English, Spanish, Mandarin, Taiwanese, Korean, Vietnamese, and Japanese.
+Doctors and / or staff speak English, Spanish, Mandarin, Taiwanese, Vietnamese, Punjabi, and Japanese.

 The Achilles Foot Health Centre provides for all your medical foot care needs.